microsoft/ComplianceCxE/docs/playbooks/fsicc.md

 ### Types of Electronic Communications Requiring Supervision Policies

 **External Communications.** From a compliance perspective, organizations must establish communication supervision policies regarding the forms of electronic communications that they permit employees to use when conducting business with the public and take reasonable steps to monitor compliance with such policies and regulatory requirements.
-More specifically, FINRA expects communication supervision policies to prohibit communications with the public for business purposes from employees' own electronic communications devices (including, for example, home computers) unless the orginaztion is capable of properly supervising, receiving, and retaining such communications.
+More specifically, FINRA expects communication supervision policies to prohibit communications with the public for business purposes from employees' own electronic communications devices (including, for example, home computers) unless the organization is capable of properly supervising, receiving, and retaining such communications.

 **Internal Communications**.
 Financial Services firms may use "risk-based principles" to decide the extent to which internal communications will be reviewed.
 In connection with reaching a risk-based assessment, the guidance suggests areas that firms should consider, including assessing information barriers' effectiveness.
 In addition, firms may view "various relevant existing processes," such as steps taken to reduce, manage, or eliminate potential conflicts of interest; and reviews of internal electronic communications that occur in connection with internal and/or regulatory examinations, transaction reviews, internal disciplinary reviews, and reviews relating to customer complaints or arbitration.